 Sentosa Island - the 'State of Fun' island theme park just off the south shore offers the chance to really blow the budget.
 There are over 20 pricey attractions and activities here which can be combined into a Fun Pass ticket.
 A 1-day pass starts at $45 per adult and $40 per child ramping up to $142 per adult and $72 per child for a 2-day pass.

 However, it costs just $2 to visit the island itself and you can just chill out at the beach or take the free transport around Sentosa without paying for any of the attractions or activities.

 Rooftop bars - there's a host of places to have a drink high above the bustle of the city streets and it's a must-do for many visitors.
 Drinks start at around $15 with occasional promotions making drinks cheaper earlier in the day.

 We visited the SuperTree by IndoChine one evening for a drink which cost $18 each for admission and 1 beer or wine with great views across the city.

 Museums and Galleries - from museums exploring the rich history of Singapore to galleries displaying the finest in contemporary arts there's a lot for culture vultures to choose from.
 Admission prices range from free up to $10 per adult so we would recommend picking a handful which appeals to you to cut costs.

-There are many other cool things to do if you are visiting Singapore on a budget, like admiring street art or gazing at the night Singapore from the Sands hotel observation deck.
+There are many other cool things to do if you are visiting Singapore on a budget, like admiring street art or gazing at the night of Singapore from the Sands Hotel observation deck.